IBM-Cloud/onprem-integration-demo/README.md

 4. Run the following command given in step 2c, entering your unique Secure Gateway ID:

 	```
-	$ sudo docker run -it ibmcom/secure-gateway-client XXX_prod_ng
+	$ sudo docker run -d -it ibmcom/secure-gateway-client XXX_prod_ng
 	```
-	This command downloads a Docker image of the Secure Gateway client and runs it on your VM
+	This command downloads a Docker image of the Secure Gateway client and runs it as a daemon on your VM

 ### Phase 3: Deploy the Bluemix App
 Now that we have a connection to our MySQL instance established, we need an application to ingest this data.
 We will create our own instance of the proivded sample app in this phase, completing the system.